Analysis | A better pandemic response might have saved hundreds of thousands of lives — and Trump’s presidency

 This question of how pandemic response and leadership intermingle is itself a complicated one.
 It trickles down to the state level, with governors arguing for their own efforts and against those of their peers.
 But comparing state responses with one another suffers from a central flaw: that the national benchmark for success was almost certainly low.

-A lot has changed over the last year.
+A lot has changed over the past year.
 But imagine how different this moment now would be if the U.S. response to the pandemic had been one in which hundreds of thousands of fewer people died and the economic toll was reduced by a third.
 To suggest that nothing would be different seems unwarranted.